Factorizations of diffeomorphisms of compact surfaces with boundary: Restrictions on

 \subsubsection{Nestedness}

-The proof of the remainder of Theorem \ref{thm_nested}, that \emph{nestedness} is a further necessary condition for consistency, in fact also follows easily from this lemma, but keeping track of everything involved requires quite a bit of notation.
-We begin by using Lemma \ref{lem_index_chain} to characterize nestedness in terms of regions and endpoints.
+The proof of the remainder of Theorem~\ref{thm_nested}, that \emph{nestedness} is a further necessary condition for consistency, in fact also follows easily from the previous lemma, but keeping track of everything involved requires quite a bit of notation.
+We begin by using Lemma~\ref{lem_index_chain} to characterize nestedness in terms of regions and \dpoints.